-Pharmacy Practice does not charge and will never charge any publication fee or article processing charge (APC) to its authors.
+Pharmacy Practice charge article processing charges (APCs) to its authors.

 Ethics in Publishing: